devnull-cz/c-prog-lang/modules/arrays-and-pointers.md

 ```

 :heavy\_exclamation\_mark: As you can see, incrementing a pointer increments the
 value **by the size of the object the pointer points to**.
+That was already
+mentioned in
+#module pointers.md the pointer intro.
 Another example:

 ```C
 int a[] = { 0, 1, 2 };